There were many valid reasons for hating the eighties. Politics, AIDS, yuppies, docklands, the decline of British industry and Calendar Goes Pop.

 Tragically poor post-

-Why programme makers in the early eighties shoved this kind of smelly nappy in everyone's face is unknown.
+Why so many programme makers in the early eighties shoved this kind of smelly nappy in everyone's face is unknown.
 Almost deliberately amateur in their delivery Oxford Road Show, Something Else, B A In Music, Whatever You Want, Calendar Goes Pop etc, all appeared to despise their audience.
 The show is now only remembered for the Shakin' Stevens incident, which was unfair to the host.